 Emotional stress and anxiety can temporarily increase blood pressure.
 Over time, excess stress can take a toll on your cardiovascular system and might lead to permanent blood pressure problems.
 Find out more about the effects of stress on your body.

 White-coat syndrome occurs when worry or stress from a doctor’s appointment causes a temporary spike in blood pressure.
 At home, you may find your reading is normal.
-This high blood pressure reading doesn’t mean you have hypertension (high blood pressure).
-However, people with white-coat hypertension are more likely to develop high blood pressure.
+The high blood pressure reading doesn’t mean you have hypertension (high blood pressure).
+However, people with white-coat hypertension are to develop high blood pressure.

 Both over-the-counter and prescription medications can impact your blood pressure.
 Some medications, like diuretics and blood pressure pills, are designed to lower your blood pressure numbers.
 Others, like cold and allergy medications, can increase your blood pressure.

 Exercise, talking, laughter, and even sex can cause blood pressure fluctuations.

 What you eat or drink might impact your blood pressure reading.
 Foods high in tyramine, a substance found in aged foods, can increase blood pressure.
 This includes foods that are:

 Drinks with caffeine can boost blood pressure numbers temporarily, too.